17 Cub Cadet Starting Problems and Possible Fixes

 Fuel lines connect the mower’s fuel tank to the carburetor, transferring the gas from the tank to the engine.

-The fuel passes through the filter located between this tank and the gas pump.
+The fuel passes through the filter between this tank and the gas pump.
 Since the filter removes contaminants and impurities from the gas, it receives the most impact from bad fuel.

 Fixing the filter problem should help restore the disrupted fuel supply to the engine and restore normal starting and running.